1. What is J-LEV?

 2. What does J-LEV Stand for?

-4. Besides my time, what other commitments do I need to know in order to participate in J-LEV?
+3. Besides my time, what other commitments do I need know in order to participate in J-LEV?

 The first cohort kicked off in the fall with participants Ben Alterman, Hollie Lyko, Kelly Petlin Beaty, Zachary Roth, and Shannon Seglin.
 Following completion of the program, Kelly Petlin Beaty began serving on the JFSA Board and Shannon Seglin is now co-chair of Temple Beth-El's Sisterhood